HTTP-RPC/Kilo/README.md

 Note that service classes must be compiled with the `-parameters` flag so that parameter names are available at runtime.

 #### Required Parameters
 Parameters that must be provided by the caller can be indicated by the `Required` annotation.
+This annotation can also be applied to bean properties and record components, as discussed [later](#required-properties).

 For example, the following service method accepts a single required `file` argument:

 ```java
 @RequestMethod("POST")